 The program does allow for Traditional IRAs.
 Contact the Client Services team at 855-650-6914 for more information.

-Information about each investment is available online at saver.ilsecurechoice.com or by calling (855) 650-6914 so that participants know exactly in which fund(s) their money is being invested.
+Information about each investment is available online at saver.ilsecurechoice.com or by calling 855- 650-6914.

 Banks are best known for offering checking and savings accounts that pay interest, although they also offer other savings and investment products.
-An Illinois Secure Choice IRA allows you to save through payroll deduction and invest using a focused set of choices for this retirement program.
+An Illinois Secure Choice IRA allows you to save through payroll deduction and invest using a focused set of investment options.
 Illinois Secure Choice offers a Capital Preservation fund, Target Date retirement funds, a Conservative fund, and a Growth fund.

 All investing involves some risk, including the risk of loss.
 There are other risks to consider as well, such as: not saving enough, outliving your savings, and the risks posed by inflation to the savings you accumulate.
 Illinois Secure Choice offers a range of investments with various levels of risk to help you meet your goals depending on your age, distance from retirement, and risk tolerance.
-Illinois Secure Choice offers a Capital Preservation option, and also offers market-based investments like the target retirement funds and a growth option.
+Illinois Secure Choice offers a Capital Preservation option, as well as market-based investments like the Target Date Retirement funds and a Growth fund.
 While there is always a risk of loss, investing for retirement should be approached with a long-term goal to grow your savings over time.
 The nature of the market is to fluctuate — there’s no way to time your investment activity to only benefit from positive gains in the market.

-The expense ratios and other information for the funds can be found online at:
+The expense ratios and other information for the funds can be found online on the Investments Page.

 Illinois Secure Choice Capital Preservation Fund